Starting with version 6.0, the Agent can ingest metrics with a Unix Domain Socket (UDS) as an alternative to UDP transport.

 value: 'low'

 The following official DogStatsD client libraries natively support UDS traffic.
-Refer to the library’s documentation on how to enable UDS traffic.
-Note: As with UDP, enabling client-side buffering is highly recommended to improve performance on heavy traffic:
+See the library’s documentation on how to enable UDS traffic.
+Note: As with UDP, enabling client-side buffering is recommended to improve performance on heavy traffic:

 socat -s -u UDP-RECV:8125 UNIX-SENDTO:/var/run/datadog/dsd.socket

-For guidelines on creating additional implementation options, refer to the datadog-agent github wiki.
+For guidelines on creating additional implementation options, see the datadog-agent GitHub wiki.